Artsplendr/Self-RAG-with-LangGraph/README.md

 2. ["Self-Reflective RAG with LangGraph"](https://blog.langchain.dev/agentic-rag-with-langgraph/) blog is available at LangChain.

-If you find this repository useful, light the star ⭐:)!
+If you find this repository useful, drop it the star ⭐:)!